xavier-shaw/xavier-shaw.github.io/_pages/about.md

 Currently, I am developing an interactive elicitation approach to support experts in effectively and accurately expressing their domain knowledge in statistical analysis.

-Previously, I was luckily advised by [Prof. Haojian Jin](http://shift-3.com) at UCSD.
-And I earned my bachelor degree from [Southern University of Science and Technology](https://www.sustech.edu.cn/en/).
+Previously, I was fortunated to work with [Prof. Haojian Jin](http://shift-3.com) at UCSD.
+I earned my bachelor degree from [Southern University of Science and Technology](https://www.sustech.edu.cn/en/).